Ballygar: Killeroran Graveyard and other developments

-The Bagott Family
+Bagott family

 The Bagott family seemed to have played a very passive role in the life of the area, other than to collect rents due.
 The owner, Christopher, spent very little time on the estate and left the management to his two brothers, Charlie and John.
 Christopher himself bought a house in a fashionable part of London and entertained fairly lavishly.
 Through these parties, he came to know a young society lady of great charm and beauty by the name of Alice Verner.
 Within a short time, they were married – believed to be in 1874.
 In due course, a son was born to them.
 Mrs Christopher Bagott continued to have a high life and relations between herself and her husband soon became strained.
 They returned to Castlekelly in 1876, and sometime later he banished her and their young son from his home.
 He now drew up a will leaving his entire estate to his brother John Bagott.
 His health failed rapidly and he died in May 1877.
 Mrs Bagott contested the last will made by her husband, and a much-publicised trial ensued at the Probate Court in Dublin.
 The trial lasted for a month and the court found in favour of Mrs Bagott and her son.
 The Court administered the estate on their behalf until the young heir came of age.
 The entire estate was offered for sale in 1903.
 The Land Commission was the purchaser, and later the Forestry Commission acquired Castlekelly and the 1600 acre surrounding it.